Skip to main contentSkip to navigation

 Biography

-Katherine advises businesses on all aspects of employment law and HR issues including disciplinary and grievance disputes, whistleblowing complaints, reorganisations, performance issues and dealing with employees suffering from ill health.
-She has a particular focus on the financial services sector, and her work often involves a regulatory angle, including in the context of investigations.
+Katherine advises businesses on the full spectrum of employment law and HR matters.
+Her practice includes handling disciplinary and grievance disputes, whistleblowing concerns, performance management, workplace reorganisations, and supporting businesses in managing employees with ill health.
+She has a particular focus on the financial services sector, and her work often involves a regulatory angle, including in the context of complex workplace investigations.
+She has extensive experience negotiating and documenting senior-level employee exits.

-Katherine has spent time on secondment working in-house at Royal Mail and at a large financial institution, where she advised on a wide breadth of HR issues (including complex grievance and disciplinary matters) and assisted in handling collective redundancy situations.
+She has spent time on secondment working in-house at Royal Mail and at a large financial institution, where she advised on a wide breadth of HR issues, including complex grievance and disciplinary matters, and assisted in handling collective redundancy situations.

 Katherine regularly leads training sessions and hosts seminars, delivering insights on the latest developments in UK employment law to a wide range of clients.